carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 In what way are these samples most different from each other?
 An example of unsupervised machine learning is __clustering__.
 Unsupervised learning will not be covered in this workshop.
-For some external resources, check out the [glossary][lesson-glossary].
+For some external resources, check out the [references][lesson-reference].

 > ## Definitions
 >